jollyoldsaintnixon/goodPlays/README.md

 goodPlays is loosely inspired by https://www.goodreads.com/

 Technologies used:
+  -The backend was built with Ruby on Rails
+  -Backend views were rendered via jbuilder

+  -jQuery was used for it's built in authentication and for ajax requests.
-  I used javascript's open_uri library to parse a large csv data set scraped from
+  -I used javascript's open_uri library to parse a large csv data set scraped from Steam, a video game platform.
+  -I used the mechanize gem to create jpegs based on the scraped data's image url.

 I pulled steam data from Craig Kelly's CSV found here: https://data.world/craigkelly/steam-game-data